-Topic Page Overview 13 Activating Cb Response-to-Cb Protection Integration 15 Creating a Cb Response User for Integration 15 Configuring and Activating the Integration 17 Viewing Integration Settings in Cb Response 20 Server Integration Features in the Cb Protection Console 21 Correlation of Exported Data 27
+Topic Page Overview 13 Activating CB Response-to-CB Protection Integration 15 Creating a CB Response User for Integration 15 Configuring and Activating the Integration 17 Viewing Integration Settings in CB Response 19 Integration Features in the CB Protection Console 21 Correlation of Exported Data 27

-Cb Response provides powerful features for endpoint threat detection and response.
-Cb Protection provides its own powerful features for endpoint threat protection.
-Both solutions have been engineered to allow you to take advantage of their complementary features by installing both the Cb Response sensor and the Cb Protection agent on your endpoints and adding Cb Response features inside Cb Protection to improve your security posture.
+CB Response provides powerful features for endpoint threat detection and response.
+CB Protection provides its own powerful features for endpoint threat protection.
+Both solutions allow you to take advantage of their complementary features by installing both the CB Response sensor and the CB Protection agent on your endpoints, and adding CB Response features inside CB Protection to improve your security posture.

-In addition to integrating with each other, both Cb Response and the Cb Protection can take advantage of Cb Threat Intel, which provides reputation information, threat indicators, and attack classification intelligence.
-See "Threat Intelligence" in the Cb Response User Guide for more information on Cb Threat Intel.
+Note: In addition to integrating with each other, both CB Response and the CB Protection can take advantage of information from the Carbon Black Predictive Security Cloud, which provides reputation information, threat indicators, and attack classification intelligence.
+See "Threat Intelligence Feeds" in the CB Response User Guide for more information on the information that is available from the cloud.